 These tips work well across platforms like LinkedIn, Indeed, Glassdoor, Google Jobs, and even your own company website.
 I’ve also applied them when writing internal job boards and remote job listings on sites like We Work Remotely and Remote OK.

-Why Learning How to Write a Job Description Matters
+The Value of Learning How to Write a Job Description

 You may wonder why “how to write a job description” is such a big deal.
 The proper explanation of a role sets the tone.
 A well-structured job post speaks to readers who can fulfill your exact needs when you hire, outsource or offshore.